bacontime/blog-mirror/nature/plastics.md

 Links:
 - [Polymers: an Overview](https://www.essentialchemicalindustry.org/polymers/polymers-an-overview.html) from Essential Chemical Industry.
 This website also has lots of interesting articles about other industrial chemical processes.
 - [This educational film](https://www.youtube.com/watch?v=Nl4bS-59w9c) from 1949 about rayon and nylon is an amusing watch.
+- [A video about rayon](https://www.youtube.com/watch?v=1daBc3lP9xA) from a fashion and environmental perspective.